 But how do you pay your Utah state tax?
 The Beehive State has an easy-to-calculate flat tax rate and numerous tax credits and deductions that you might be able to qualify for.
 Here are things to help get the job done so you can get back to enjoying all that Utah has to offer.

-The basics of Utah state taxes
+What are some basics of Utah state taxes?

 You may need to file a Utah state tax return if …

 - You’re required to file a federal income tax return and you live in the state, even for part of the year

 - You’re a nonresident who earned income from Utah sources